 \section{Optical $^{171}$Yb$^{+}$ qudits}

 $^{171}$Yb$^{+}$ ions are one of the main work horses in quantum metrology and quantum computing~\cite{Sage2019}.
-These ions are directly laser cooled with 369.5 nm emission on a strong quasi-cyclic $^2S_{1/2}$ $\to$ $^2P_{1/2}$ transition with repumping using $^2D_{3/2}$ $\to$ $^3[3/2]_{1/2}$ transition at 935.2 nm~\cite{Kolachevsky2019,Ejtemaee2019}, which can be implemented with widely available semiconductor lasers without frequency conversion.
+These ions are directly laser cooled with 369.5 nm emission on a strong quasi-cyclic $^2S_{1/2}$ $\to$ $^2P_{1/2}$ transition with repumping using $^2D_{3/2}$ $\to$ $^3[3/2]_{1/2}$ transition at 935.2 nm~\cite{Kolachevsky2019,Ejtemaee2019}.
+This process can be implemented with widely available semiconductor lasers and does not require frequency conversion.
 Since we are interested in $^{171}$Yb$^{+}$ isotope (the nuclear spin equals $I=1/2$), one can realize isotope-selective trap loading with another readily available diode laser at 398.9 nm.

 In particular, the transition between hyperfine components of the ground state $^2S_{1/2}(F=0,m_F=0)$ $\to$ $^2S_{1/2}(F=1,m_F=0)$ is widely used as a mw qubit.
-Its transition frequency is insensitive to the first order to the magnetic field fluctuations.
+Its transition frequency is insensitive (to the first order) to the magnetic field fluctuations.
 The qubit can be readily initialized by optical pumping to the single Zeeman sublevel of the $^2S_{1/2}(F=0)$ manifold.
 We note that entanglement of two logical qubits~\cite{Ryan-Anderson2022}, the largest QV~\cite{Quantinuum2022}, and the record coherence times~\cite{Kim2021} have been demonstrated exactly with this type of mw qubit.